-DAM : he a Т 1 DAY 2 A If there are welfare concerns, and after assessing vulnerability as above, then the school should liaise with either Children's Social Care or their EWO/ESW as appropriate, who will consider need to visit. Б The selection wild also seek information from a tell В The school should also seek information from staff, pupils and other parents, and other schools with siblings, about the family circumstances as they may know, for example, the family were intending to move or go on holiday.
-DAY 3 A DATSA Where no information has been obtained inhone calls Where no information has been obtained, phone calls should be repeated, and undertaken at the latest for all pupils, within 3 days.
-Phone Number 1: Phone Number 2: THORIC INGITIDOL 2. В If a child is absent for 3 days without contact between the school and parents, then it is best practice for the school to write (Letter b.
-School RE Letter 1 with 2/3 copies) to the home asking parent/occupant to advise school immediately for reason for absence and likely return date, or if the family have moved and any forwarding details such as address or phone number, or details of any relatives or friends who may be able · C to assist (copy to Children and Families where there is С known involvement), keeping 2 copies for Day 10 below.
-D Some school have staff who may make a home visit - detail if done or if not applicable. dotain in doing of in mortappingabler E If know of siblings at other schools, ring their schools to check phone numbers and if they have information.
+DAY 2 A If there are welfare concerns, and after assessing vulnerability as above, then the school should liaise with either Children's Social Care or their EWO/ESW as appropriate, who will consider need to visit. В The school should also seek information from staff, pupils and other parents, and other schools with siblings, about the family circumstances as they may know, for example, the family were intending to move or go on holiday.
+DAY 3 A Where no information has been obtained, phone calls should be repeated, and undertaken at the latest for all pupils, within 3 days.
+Phone Number 1: Phone Number 2: В If a child is absent for 3 days without contact between the school and parents, then it is best practice for the school to write (Letter b.
+School RE Letter 1 with 2/3 copies) to the home asking parent/occupant to advise school immediately for reason for absence and likely return date, or if the family have moved and any forwarding details such as address or phone number, or details of any relatives or friends who may be able to assist (copy to Children and Families where there С is known involvement), keeping 2 copies for Day 10 below.
+Some school have staff who may make a home visit - detail if done or if not applicable.
+D · · If know of siblings at other schools, ring their schools to check phone numbers and if they have information.
+E check phone numbers and it they have information.
 PRINT OFF CHECKLIST and complete to date, attach any notes on phone calls already made Day 10 A If there are no responses to letters or phone messages left within a week, then on day 10 of absence, the school must notify the LA ESWS - Primary Schools, by referring to the Link School Attendance Worker (EWS/SWO) High School, by referring to their School Attendance officer and the ESWS Team Manager by giving them a copy of Letter B. School RE Letter 1 (and copy Letter B. School RE Letter 1 to go in pupil file).
-DAY 15 A School Administrator must upload the child's CTF on the s2s website, entering XXXXXXXX into the destination field, Lost Pupils Database so any new school will be able to make contact.
+DAY 15 A School Administrator must upload the child's CTF on the s2s website, entering XXXXXXXXX into the destination field, Lost Pupils Database so any new school will be able to make contact.